Brief Description of Employees’ and Employers’ Associations

 - a certified copy of the minutes of the general meeting at which the board of directors was elected.

-Once these documents are submitted, the registering authority (Federal Center of Conciliation and Labour Registry) has 20 days to issue the registration or deny it.
+Once these documents are submitted, the registering authority (Federal Centre of Conciliation and Labour Registry) has 20 days to issue the registration or deny it.
 Registration may be denied only in the following circumstances:

 - the union does not fulfil the lawful purposes spelled out in Article 356 (i.e., for labour unions, “the study, advancement, and defence” of workers’ interests);